ChrisMusson/FBRef_DB/README.md

 You can then use a program like [DB Browser](https://sqlitebrowser.org/dl/) to explore this data using SQL queries.
 An overview of the database structure can be found [here](https://dbdiagram.io/d/62221bf854f9ad109a5e298c).

-Note that `master.db` file in this repo only contains Premier League data, but the latest version of all_leagues.db is also present in the MediaFire link.
+Note that `master.db` file in this repo contains data for all of the top 5 leagues, and the latest version of `premier_league.db` (only containing Premier League data) is also present at the Google Drive link.